jwpincus/Wealthbar-takehome/README.md

 This is admittedly a heavyweight choice of tools for something that could also have been accomplished with HTML, CSS, and JS.
 I feel that the testing advantages, and ability to take a more object oriented approach justifies this.

+The code is, as much as possible, meant to be self documenting through testing careful naming.

+## Known Issues

+This Calculator does not address the following:

+- Provincial tax rates
+- Contribution limits and forced liquidation age for RRSP
+- Additional yearly contributions

 ## The Problem: TFSA vs RRSP Calculator
 The goal of this test is to create a financial calculator that compares using a TFSA (tax-free savings account) and RRSP (registered retirement savings plan) to save money.